Understand more about composting toilets

 Owners of the WooWoo GT composting toilet will be able to let the composting process happen within the container – all that’s needed is to set the full container to one side and leave it for enough time.
 The contents can then be emptied and left for a further 6-12 months to mature.

-For people who have compost toilets (as opposed to composting), such as the Separett Tiny and Villa, you’ll need to use a compost bin(s)…
+For people who have compost toilets (as opposed to composting), such as the Separett Tiny, Separett Villa, and the Air Head, you’ll need to use external composting bin(s)…

 Composting bin rotation method